mobxjs/mobx/docs/refguide/observe.md

 [Object.observe](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/observe)
 and [Array.observe](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/observe).

+Unlike `autorun`, `observe` does not respect transactions and is always invoked immediately after altering an object.
+This makes it useful for invariant checking or input transformations.
+But note that in most cases `autorun` is a better and more powerful alternative to observe.
+Especially for scalars and objects.

 Accepted objects are:
 * Observable maps (created using `mobservable.map(object)`).
 Possibly emitted event types are: `"add"`, `"update"` and `"delete"`.
 * Observable objects (created using `mobservable.observable(object)`).
 Possibly emitted event types are `"update"`, and in combination with `extendObservable`, `"add"` might fire as well.